-If you don’t own a domain name yet, instead of buying a domain from Squarespace, I’d recommend you to buy a domain name from a recognized domain name provider that gives you more freedom with domain management and transfer, if needed.
+If you don’t own a domain name yet, instead of buying a domain from Squarespace, I’d recommend you to buy a domain name from a recognized domain name provider such as Namecheap, GoDaddy, or others that gives you more freedom with domain management and transfer, if needed.

 3. Add locations